 This approach offers the potential to revitalise struggling high streets, transforming empty shops and vacant premises into vibrant and lasting mixed-use residential communities.

-Class MA updates: For any application submitted on or after 5th March 2024, there is now no limit to the floor space that can be converted under Class MA and there is no requirement for the building to be vacant for 3 months.
-Previously, Class MA opportunities had to be less than 1500 sqm and be vacant for at least 3 months.
+For any application submitted on or after 5th March 2024, there no limit to the floor space that can be converted and no requirement for the building to be vacant for 3 months.

 This includes the conversion of ground-floor spaces, upper floors, a mix of both, or even entire buildings.